Anorthosis Famagusta F.C. in European football: UEFA Cup

-UEFA Cup 1994–95: After one year of absence and returned again to the UEFA Cup.
-Fateful meant to be this year as Anorthosis made its first European qualification for the Bulgarian FC Shumen.
-In the first game held at the Antonis Papadopoulos Stadium the team under the guidance of Andrew Mouskalli won 2–0 with goals of Charalambous and Nikolic took clear precedence for the qualification and despite the fact that we were in a very early iterative trailing by 1–0 with goals from Ashiotis Gkogkits and Anorthosis took second victory over the Bulgarians together and qualification.
-In the next round the team had to face the pride of the Basque Athletic Bilbao, in the first game held at the Antonis Papadopoulos Stadium the team scored a historic victory by defeating the Spaniards 2–0, the goals of the team are experienced Siniša Gogić and Pune.
-In iterative held in furnace under the name San Mames the team tried but honestly was clearly influenced by the absence of the great star of Gkogkits and abortion of Andreas Panayiotou and Vassos Tsangari, so they lost 3–0 and was eliminated from the Then with the last goal to be noted shortly before maturity.
-The pride we felt as Greeks Famagustans listening Basques shouting rhythmically Famagusta name as a mark of respect and solidarity was something indescribable.
+UEFA Cup 1994–95: After one year of absence, the club returned again to the UEFA Cup preliminary rounds, where they first played Bulgarian club Shumen.
+They advanced to the next stage winning 4-1 on aggregate.
+In the first round, they Greek side faced La Liga side Athletic Bilbao.
+Despite being underdogs, they managed to win the first leg at home 2-0, before succumbing to a 3-0 loss away at the home of the Basque club, hence being eliminated from the competition.

 UEFA Cup 2007–08: Anorthosis qualified for the 2007–08 UEFA Cup by way of their Cypriot Cup win.
 They entered the competition at the first qualifying-round stage.
 Aggregate victories over FK Vardar and CFR 1907 Cluj saw them move through to the first round proper.
 Anorthosis were drawn against English Premier League side Tottenham Hotspur.
 The first leg was played at White Hart Lane on 20 September 2007 which Tottenham Hotspur won 6–1.
 On 4 October 2007 the second leg resulted in a 1–1 draw when Robbie Keane equalised for Tottenham Hotspur after Fabinho had put Anorthosis ahead.